arianaberger/time-tracker-app-js/NOTES.md

 + you can delete a client and it will delete the assoc. projects
 + added warning message when deleting client!

+02.11.18
++ deleted clients
+- can't delete projects??
+- project has an owner and collaborators (use STI)
+- user can have an avatar (paperclip gem?)

+- add an entry which adds that project to your list > client is not correct for project!
+- time of entries doesn't seem to be in proper order
 - flash message when deleting client (client show page) not showing up
 - make sure there are checks that you can't change other user's info!

 To-Do: